2015 routes, maps, and gps will be updated by May 1, 2015

 Each route takes you through rural scenery and great rest stops.
-Those that want hills should ride the 41-, 63- and 96-mile loops.
+Those that want hills should ride the 45-, 67- and 100-mile loops.
 Riders not interested in hill challenges can opt for the 23-mile loop, which has only a couple of gentle climbs.
-Note that route distance have changed this year due to slight route changes.

 The course closes at 4:30 p.m., so remember to give yourself enough time to complete the route you choose.